ioriftz/Number-Guessing/README.md

     - `python3 numberguessing.py`

 ## How It Works
-You have 3 chances to guess the random number, that's all!greatergreater
+You have 3 chances to guess the random number, that's all!

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) for details